Radial and Non-Radial Oscillations of Protoneutron Stars with Hyperonic Composition: Results and Analysis

 For comparison of how the profiles change for different stages of PNSs at different fixed masses, we also computed the radial perturbations at $2.0\,M_\odot$.
 The eigenfunctions $\xi(r)$ are more compact and exhibit lower amplitudes compared to the $1.4\,M_\odot$ case, reflecting stronger gravitational binding.
 The effect of hyperons is more pronounced at higher mass, further damping the oscillations, especially in higher-order modes.
 Node positions shift slightly outward, and differences between thermal stages become less distinct, indicating that increased compactness dominates over thermal effects in shaping radial oscillations.
 Compared to the $1.4\,M_\odot$ models, the $2.0\,M_\odot$ NSs show more pronounced oscillatory behavior in $\eta(r)$, likely due to increased compactness and stronger gravitational binding.
 While the core amplitude range remains nearly unchanged, the overall profiles display enhanced structure and more complex mode features.
 The cold, catalyzed state continues to exhibit the highest amplitudes, and the overlap of fundamental modes in intermediate stages persists, indicating robust behavior across mass ranges.
 Hyperonic effects remain significant, though potentially more pronounced at higher central densities.

-Since the oscillations $\eta(r)$ scale directly with the Lagrangian pressure change $\Delta P$, the amplitudes of successive modes, $\eta_{n+1}(r)$ and $\eta_n(r)$, become more pronounced near the surface.
-However, because they have opposite signs, their effects cancel each other out, ensuring that the boundary condition $P(r=R)=0$ holds.
-As a consequence, the differences $\eta_{n+1}-\eta_n$ and $\xi_{n+1}-\xi_n$ are more responsive to variations in the stellar core.
-This heightened sensitivity implies that the frequency gap $\Delta \nu_n = \nu_{n+1} - \nu_n$ can act as a key observational marker of the star’s innermost layers.
+The eigenfunctions shown in Figures \Cref{fig:ksi} and \ref{fig:eta} satisfies the boundary condition that the Lagrangian pressure perturbation, $\Delta P$, vanishes at the stellar surface ($r=R$).
+Near the surface, the amplitudes of successive modes $\eta_n(r)$ and $\eta_{n+1}(r)$ grow, but they oscillate with opposite signs.
+Their cancellation ensures the boundary condition holds.
+As a consequence, the differences $\eta_{n+1}-\eta_n$ and $\xi_{n+1}-\xi_n$ are most responsive to variations in the stellar core.
+This heightened sensitivity implies that the frequency gap $\Delta\nu_n = \nu_{n+1} - \nu_n$ can act as a key observational marker of the star’s innermost layers and its crust-core transition.